lihuang/toast/README.md

   * manaully run this job, or by crontab.
   * get test result return from remote test box and parse case information.
   * test report will show how many cases have been passed or failed.

+TOAST can also monitor souce code depoit, like svn, once specific svn url is changed TOAST job will run immediately (test report will include who is committer and what the code change is).
+From this point, we can look TOAST as a continuous integration infrastructure.
+Actually this is what we use in Taobao inc.

 ## Bug tracker